BoKa33/DiscordStorageBot/README.md

 	sudo snap install discord --classic

-an api key for this server is required:
+an API key for this server is required:

-[here](https://www.youtube.com/watch?v=gT_1c9YFffk) is how to create one.
+[Here](https://www.youtube.com/watch?v=gT_1c9YFffk) is how to create one.

-open DiscordStorageV3Beta5.py and paste the bot token between `TOKEN = "` and `"` in line 5.
+Open DiscordStorageV3Beta5.py and paste the bot token between `TOKEN = "` and `"` in line 5.

 ## Use it as CLI

-execute StorageCLI.sh in Linux console.
+Execute StorageCLI.sh in Linux console.

 or execute StorageCLI.py in cmd with using python.